bright/new-www/content/jobs/senior-backend-developer-ts-node-js.md

 ✔️ flexible working hours (we start between 7.00 -10.00 a.m.) and remote work possibility

-✔️ office in Gdańsk Wrzeszcz (hybrid model with regular in-office syncs meetings – preference for local candidates)
+✔️ office in Gdańsk Wrzeszcz (hybrid model with regular in-office syncs – preference for local candidates)

 ✔️ good equipment: MacBook and testing devices